jeraaaa/threegame/README.md

 ## threegame
-made with THREE and ammojs
+made with Vite, THREE and ammojs

 a simple escape room-esque game made for school